alinuxist/AI-1/README.md

 # chapter 1

-libraries that should be install :
+Libraries that should be installed :

 1. Numpy
 2. Scipy